hubotio/hubot/docs/scripting.md

 ## Capturing data

 So far, our scripts have had static responses, which while amusing, are boring functionality-wise. `msg.match` has the result of `match`ing the incoming message against the regular expression.
-This is just a [javascript thing](http://www.w3schools.com/jsref/jsref_match.asp), which ends up being an array with index 0 being the full text matching the expression.
+This is just a [JavaScript thing](http://www.w3schools.com/jsref/jsref_match.asp), which ends up being an array with index 0 being the full text matching the expression.
 If you include capture groups, those will be populated in the other indexes.
 For example, if we update a script like:

 ```coffeescript